 Caregiver benefits (new) - a new benefit if you’re a family caregiver and your injury prevents you from fulfilling your regular caregiving duties.
 This weekly benefit starts at $580 for full-time caregivers, and increases depending on how many people you care for.

 Personal care assistance (increased) – up to approximately $5,000 per month, with more for severe or life-altering injuries, including those that require 24/7 care.
 This benefit helps with activities of daily living such as bathing, dressing, eating, meal preparation and house cleaning.

-Death benefits (increased) – in the case of a death, the amount your spouse receives significantly increases, from $30,000 today to $66,000–$500,000 depending on factors such as the deceased’s age and annual income.
-Benefits available for the deceased’s dependants will also increase significantly.
+Death benefits (increased) – in the case of a death, the amount your spouse receives will range from $66,000–$500,000 depending on factors such as the deceased’s age and annual income.
+Benefits available for the deceased’s dependants have also increased significantly.
 Funding is also available to pay for up to $9,000 for funeral costs.

-Grief counselling (new) – this new benefit is available to help pay up to $3,800 in counselling expenses for your grieving family members in the event of a fatal accident.
+Grief counselling (new) – this new benefit helps pay up to $3,800 in counselling expenses for your grieving family members in the event of a fatal accident.

 What are the additional benefits for the most seriously injured?

-New and expanded benefits, in addition to the overall care and recovery allowance, will be available to anyone with a permanent or life-altering injury after a crash.
+New and expanded benefits, in addition to the overall care and recovery allowance, are available to anyone with a permanent or life-altering injury after a crash.
 Life-altering injuries are those that cause permanent and severe impairment impacting daily life, such as a spinal cord injury that leads to paraplegia.

 Permanent impairment compensation (new) - This benefit provides financial compensation of approximately $265,000 for those catastrophically injured in a crash.
 Those with serious, but non-catastrophic, permanent injuries could also be eligible for some compensation under this benefit.